Mathematical Sciences brochure - download a pdf version

 - Linear algebra

-Plus an optional module from various topics in mathematics and statistics including:
+Plus a selection of optional modules from topics in mathematics and computing, including:

 - Applied mathematics